 The FHLBank Act requires each FHLBank to establish an AHP.
 Each FHLBank provides subsidies in the form of direct grants or below-market interest rates on advances to members who provide the funds to assist in the purchase, construction, or rehabilitation of housing for very low- and low- or moderate-income households.
 Each FHLBank recognizes AHP assessment expense equal to the greater of 10% of its annual income subject to assessment, or the prorated sum required to ensure the aggregate contribution by the FHLBanks is no less than \$100 million for each year.
-For purposes of the AHP calculation, each FHLBank's income subject to assessment is defined as the individual FHLBank's net income before AHP assessments, plus interest expense related to mandatorily redeemable capital stock.
+For purposes of the statutory AHP calculation, each FHLBank's income subject to assessment is defined as the individual FHLBank's net income before AHP assessments, plus interest expense related to mandatorily redeemable capital stock.
 Each FHLBank accrues this expense monthly based on its income subject to assessment.
 An FHLBank reduces its AHP liability as members use subsidies.

-If an FHLBank's obligation to the AHP would be calculated based on the FHLBank's year-to-date income subject to assessment.
+If an FHLBank experienced a net loss during a quarter, but still had income subject to AHP assessment year-to-date, the FHLBank's obligation to the AHP would be calculated based on the FHLBank's year-to-date income subject to assessment.
 If the FHLBank had income subject to assessment in subsequent quarters, it would be required to contribute additional amounts to meet its calculated annual obligation.
 If the FHLBank experienced a net loss for a full year, the FHLBank would have no obligation to the AHP for the year, because each FHLBank's required annual AHP contribution is limited to its annual income subject to assessment.
 If the aggregate 10% calculation previously discussed was less than \$100 million for the FHLBanks, each FHLBank would be required to contribute a prorated sum to ensure that the aggregate contribution by the FHLBanks equals \$100 million.
 The proration would be made on the basis of an FHLBank's income in relation to the income of all FHLBanks for the previous year, subject to the annual income limitation as previously discussed.
-In addition to the required AHP assessment, an FHLBank's board of directors may elect to make voluntary contributions to the AHP.
-There was no shortfall in assessments below the \$100 million minimum amount in the years ended December 31, 2022, 2021, or 2020.
+In addition to the statutory AHP assessment, an FHLBank may elect to make voluntary contributions to the AHP and other community investment programs.
+There was no shortfall in assessments below the \$100 million minimum amount in the years ended December 31, 2023, 2022, or 2021.
 If an FHLBank finds that its required contributions are contributing to the financial instability of that FHLBank, it may apply to the FHFA for a temporary suspension of its contributions under the FHLBank Act.
-The FHLBanks did not make any such applications in the years ended December 31, 2022, 2021, or 2020.
+The FHLBanks did not make any such applications in the years ended December 31, 2023, 2022, or 2021.

-Table 10.1 presents a rollforward of the AHP liability balance for the years ended December 31, 2022, 2021, and 2020.
+Table 10.1 presents a rollforward of the AHP liability balance for the years ended December 31, 2023, 2022, and 2021.